 Native American Eagle Meanings

-Every Native American tribe has their own distinct set of traditions and beliefs, so eagle symbolism and meanings may vary depending on the tribe.
-However, for virtually every Native American tribe, the eagle is a powerful medicine animal who symbolizes unparalleled bravery and honor, as well as vision and intuition.
+Every Native American tribe has their own distinct set of traditions and beliefs, so eagle symbols and meanings vary from tribe to tribe.
+However, virtually every Native American tribe views the eagle as a powerful medicine animal who symbolizes unparalleled bravery and honor, as well as vision and intuition.

-Because eagles can soar to the heavens, they are also considered to be closely connected to the Creator, possessing the ability to communicate with the supernatural and material worlds.
+Because eagles can soar to the heavens, Native Americans view them as closely connected with the Creator.
+They believe eagles possess the ability to communicate with the supernatural and material worlds.

-Some Native Americans believe in a thunderbird, which is a mystical eagle that has even greater powers than the Earthly eagle.
+Some Native American tribes tell stories of the thunderbird, a mystical eagle that has even greater powers than the earthly eagle.
 For one, the thunderbird is capable of creating thunder and lighting by flapping their wings.
-Because the thunderbird is such an important being in Native American culture, I plant to write a separate post dedicated to this mythical creature.
+(I’ll write more about the thunderbird in an upcoming post.)

 Native Americans have a clan system that’s organized around family groups, which are based on the maternal line.
 Clans serve as a system of community organization and division of labor.
 In addition, historians theorize that the system helped to keep gene lines healthy.
 Clans have animals that are associated with them, such as the bear, crow, fox, hummingbird, snake, and others.